liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Introduction.rst

 For implicit and IMEX methods, the resulting nonlinear system is solved approximately at each integration step, using modified or inexact Newton methods.
-When used with the serial NVECTOR module in SUNDIALS, ARKode provides both direct (dense and band) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR) linear solvers.
-When used with the parallel NVECTOR module or a user-provided vector data structure, only the Krylov solvers are available.
+When used with the serial ``NVECTOR`` module in ``SUNDIALS``, ARKode provides both direct (dense and band) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR) linear solvers.
+When used with the parallel ``NVECTOR`` module or a user-provided vector data structure, only the Krylov solvers are available.